Geotagged photograph: Automatic using a connected GPS

 The D1X and D1H that Nikon introduced in 2002 included a GPS interface.
 In 2006 the first special GPS receiver for Nikon was produced by Dawntech.
 Since 2009 Nikon has sold its own Geotagger GP-1.
 Canon uses the USB socket on the wireless file transmitter unit (WFT) as the GPS interface.

 Some digital cameras and camera phones support an external GPS receiver connected by cable, or inserted into the memory card slot or flash shoe.
-The Samsung SH100 can connect using Wi-Fi to get position data from a GPS-enabled smartphone, while the Nikon Z50II can be setup to receive GPS data from a smartphone via Bluetooth and the Snapbridge app.
+The Samsung SH100 can connect using Wi-Fi to get position data from a GPS-enabled smartphone, while the Nikon Z50II can be set up to receive GPS data from a smartphone via Bluetooth and the Snapbridge app.
 Generally the relevant GPS data is automatically stored in the photo's Exif information when the photo is taken.
 A connected GPS will generally remain switched on continuously, requiring power, and will then have location information available immediately when the camera is switched on.

 Many GPS-ready cameras are currently available, made by manufacturers such as Nikon, Fujifilm, Sony and Panasonic.
 Automatic geotagging combined with real-time transfer and publishing results in real-time tagging.